-BADM 250 Business Statistics I
+BADM 250 Business Statistics

-Business Statistics I is the first of a two-course series that introduces students to the fundamentals of applied statistics.
+Business Statistics introduces students to the fundamentals of applied statistics.
 Accordingly, students are exposed to the concepts of statistics as they are directly applied in solving business problems.
-The course will cover random variables, sampling, probability distributions, expectation, hypothesis testing and confidence intervals, analysis of variance, correlation and simple linear regression
+The course will cover random variables, sampling, probability distributions, expectation, hypothesis testing and confidence intervals, analysis of variance, correlation and simple linear regression.

-BADM 290 | Community Engagement Experience

-The Community Engagement experience is a specific number of hours of volunteering by students at community organizations under the supervision of a faculty member.
+BADM 290 Community Engagement Experience 0(0,1) The Community Engagement experience is a specific number of hours of volunteering by students at community organizations under the supervision of a faculty member.
 Community organizations may include governmental agencies, non-governmental organizations, and civil society organizations.